matalo33/py_oathtool/README.md

 # py_oathtool

+Deprecated - This was a tool I found helpful many years ago and have not kept up to date.
+A more up to date fork can be found at https://github.com/shanet/py_oathtool/.

+## About
 A python wrapper script around oathtool to allow for easy OTP code generation on the command line.

 This project was born out of my frustration of having many many 2-Factor accounts on my mobile phone, which did not present a quick and easy mechanism to generate and use codes.